Electric-Coin-Company/zcash-docs/source/rtd_pages/install_debian_bin_packages.rst

 Upgrading Debian 8 Jessie to Debian 9 Stretch
 ----------------------------------------------

+Debian 8 will no longer be supported for zcashd v2.0.6 and above.
+The instructions here are provided as convenience for anyone still running Debian 8

 Before you begin upgrading from Debian 8 to Debian 9, we **strongly encourage** you to follow :ref:`wallet_backup` .

 At the very minimum, it is best to copy these backup wallet files somewhere that you will be able to access independently, e.g. an external USB.